Play is the chief way that infants learn how to move, communicate, socialize, and

 Keep in mind that babies develop at different rates, and there is a wide range

 of normal development.
-If you have any concerns about your newborn's ability to see
+Talk to your doctor if you have any concerns about how your